-Making a Murderer: Deception Detection; Truths and Untruths
+Making a Murderer: Body Language and Lies

 my alCOM.y will be using our Making a Murderer blog page, to draw attention to nonverbal behaviours (mainly body language), displayed by participants on the Making a Murderer TV show.
 Our primary goal is to educate on nonverbal communication and to pique people's interest in this fascinating area that so many people are unaware of, or pay little attention to.

 my alCOM.y recognises that the TV show was very much on the side of Steven Avery and Brendan Dassey, and that the way in which the case was portrayed, could have left out many other bits of important information, evidence and footage.
 As specialists in body language, we were able to see nonverbal cues that raise red flags, and could potentially point towards deception.
 These were displayed in astonishing amounts from the side of the prosecution or from members of the murder victim's family, and not from the defence.
 Based on the nonverbal behaviour that we saw in participants on the TV show, we believe that Steven and Brendan were stitched up.
 We hope that by highlighting some of these anomalies, we will be able to play a small part in proving that Steven and Brendan were unfairly convicted.